lloydoftheflies/lloydoftheflies.github.io/content/thoughts/pennies-personal-art-projects.md

 ### Penny Robot

-Robert (with others) has created a robot to identify, align, and cut pennies for use in his projects, with the ultimate goal of creating a million-penny cube.
+Robert (with others) has created a robot to identify, align, and cut pennies for use in his art pieces, with the ultimate goal of creating a million-penny cube.
 It was last used in California, and is currently disassembled.

 Goals for this semester include:

-- Reassemble, align and test the robot
+- reassemble, align and test the robot
 - improve documentation
 - improve efficiency and design
 - add functionality to the machine:
   - sorting by color/year
   - partial assembly of pennies
+  - identification and parsing of text

 ### Personal Art Projects